oxidecomputer/falcon/README.md

 - Falcon runs on Helios >= 1.0.20707
 - Falcon uses [propolis](https://github.com/oxidecomputer/propolis) which
   requires hardware virtualization support.
+Running Falcon on bare metal is recommended.
 While nested virt can be made to work, it often requires wizardry and is known to have flaky behaviors.

 ## Installing

 Install `propolis-server`.
-The`get-propolis.sh` script can also be used to automatically install propolis-server form the current falcon CI build.
+The`get-propolis.sh` script can also be used to automatically install propolis-server form the current Falcon CI build.

 Set up propolis, firmware and OS base images.
 ```